sunilmalhotra1/chat/README.md

 # Python django socket.io chat
-Socket.Io chat practice project in Python django framework This project is based on one to one chat on the basis of chat room allocation using socket.io library.
+A Socket.Io chat practice project in Python django framework This project is based on one to one chat on the basis of chat room allocation using socket.io library.